 A year ago, on August 7, 2014, food import ban came into effect from countries introducing the sanctions against the Russian officials and companies – the United States, Canada, the EU, Australia, and Norway.
 “Tomorrow of your country” has analyzed the advantages our country took of that.
+Many families have a hard time buying food, but you can find out the difference between food stamps vs ebt and apply for one that works for your family.

 Devaluation decreased revenues